Policy Details | |||

 Students eligible for a fee waiver will not be charged for tuition, awarding body registration or examination fees.
 However, they will be expected to pay for other course related costs such as books, equipment, uniforms, educational visits and examination re-sit costs.

-In line with the Education and Skills Funding Agency conditions of funding, students in the categories listed below may be eligible for a Fee Waiver if they can provide appropriate evidence or, where appropriate, complete a signed declaration.
+In line with Department for Education conditions of funding, students in the categories listed below may be eligible for a Fee Waiver if they can provide appropriate evidence or, where appropriate, complete a signed declaration.

 *Continuing a programme of study means a second year of the same qualification aim.
 Please contact Registry for further details.

-In line with the Education and Skills Funding Agency (ESFA) conditions of funding, tuition and awarding body fees are not payable by students who are aged 16-18 years of age on or before the 31st August in the year in which they commence their programme of study.
+In line with Department for Education conditions of funding, tuition and awarding body fees are not payable by students who are aged 16-18 years of age on or before the 31st August in the year in which they commence their programme of study.

 Will not be required to pay fees for the following: